smashdevcode/developing-aspnet-on-macosx/presentation.md

 TODO

-DO ANOTHER RUN THROUGH USING THE DRY RUN PARTITION!!!
-    What is the keyboard shortcut for extending/mirroring displays???

 Make any other updates to the Sandbox partition... and then update the Code Camp partition
     Keep the Dry Run partition around as a backup!!!